Does Deep Active Learning Work in the Wild?

 \section{Experimental Results}

-The performance of all ten DAL methods on all eight benchmark datasets is summarized in Fig \ref{img:main_perf}.
-The y-axis is the normalized $nAUC_{MSE}$ and the x-axis is the DAL methods of interest and the color code represents the different benchmark datasets.
-The horizontal red dashed line represents the performance of random sampling, which by definition is equal to one (see Sec. \ref{sec:exp_design}).
-Further details about Fig. \ref{img:main_perf} are provided in its caption.
+The performance of all eleven DAL methods on all eight benchmark datasets is summarized in \cref{img:main_perf}.
+The y-axis is the normalized $nAUC_{MSE}$, the x-axis is the DAL methods of interest, and the color code represents the different benchmark datasets.
+The horizontal red dashed line represents the performance of random sampling, which by definition is equal to one (see \cref{sec:exp_design}).
+Further details about \cref{img:main_perf} are provided in its caption.
 We next discuss the results, with a focus on findings that are most relevant to DAL in the wild.

-\textbf{(i) DALs are sensitive to their pool ratio, $\gamma$} The results in Fig. \ref{img:main_perf} indicate that \textit{all} of our benchmark DAL methods are sensitive to their setting of $\gamma$ - a central hypothesis of this work.
-As indicated by the vertical bars in Fig. \ref{img:main_perf}, the $nAUC_{MSE}$ obtained by each DAL method varies substantially with respect to $\gamma$.
+The results in \cref{img:main_perf} indicate that \textit{all} of our benchmark DAL methods are sensitive to their setting of $\gamma$ - a central hypothesis of this work.
+As indicated by the vertical bars in \cref{img:main_perf}, the $nAUC_{MSE}$ obtained by each DAL method varies substantially with respect to $\gamma$.
 For most of the DAL methods, there exist settings of $\gamma$ (often many) that cause them to perform worse than random sampling.
-This has significant implications for DAL in the wild since, to our knowledge, there is no general method for estimating a good $\gamma$ setting prior to collecting large quantities of labeled data (e.g., to run trials of DAL with different $\gamma$ settings), defeating the purpose of DAL.
-Furthermore, there is no single setting of $\gamma$ that works well across all of our benchmark problems.
-In Fig. \ref{img:best_pr_hist} we present a histogram of the best $\gamma$ setting for each DAL method.
-The results indicate that the best $\gamma$ parameter depends strongly upon both the DAL method being used, and the particular benchmark problem.
-More importantly, there is no DAL method such that a single setting of $\gamma$ performs best across all benchmark problems.
-Therefore, in the wild, there is uncertainty regarding the best setting of $\gamma$ and therefore the (i) performance one can expect from DAL methods, and (ii) even whether it will perform better than random sampling.
+This has significant implications for DAL in the wild since, to our knowledge, there is no general method for estimating a good $\gamma$ setting prior to collecting large quantities of labeled data (e.g., to run trials of DAL with different $\gamma$ settings), and DAL methods may perform worse, and unreliably, when accounting for the uncertainty of $\gamma$.